 27.4.3.5 Effectiveness Threshold

 The CAISO Markets software includes a lower effectiveness threshold setting that governs whether the software will consider a bid “effective” for managing congestion on a congested Transmission Constraint, which in the case of Nomograms will be applied to the individual flowgates that make up the Nomogram, rather than to the Nomogram itself.
-The CAISO sets this threshold at two-tenths of a percent (.2%) for Trading Hubs; Default LAPs; and Interties with significant Total Transfer Capability, as specified in the Business Practice Manual.
-The CAISO sets the threshold at two percent (2%) for all other Nodes.
+The CAISO sets this threshold at two-tenths of a percent (.2%) divided by any applicable Deployment Factor for Trading Hubs; Default LAPs; and Interties with significant Total Transfer Capability, as specified in the Business Practice Manual.
+The CAISO sets the threshold at two percent (2%) divided by any applicable Deployment Factor for all other Nodes.

 27.5 Full Network Model